Posey, McCutchen lead Giants past Pirates 13-10

 UP NEXT

 RHP Trevor Williams (9-8, 3.88 ERA) will pitch Saturday for the Pirates.
 He has a 2.25 ERA without a decision in two career starts against the Giants.
-The Giants hadn’t announced a starter for Saturday’s game by Friday afternoon.
+LHP Ty Blach (6-6, 4.28) will pitch for the Giants.

 More AP baseball: https://apnews.com/tag/MLBbaseball and https://twitter.com/AP_Sports